1995parham-learning/pi/README.md

 # pi

-raspberry pi 3, the old memories have never died
+## Intrdoduction

+I have an old (version 3) raspberry pi from the era in which I worked on IoT. here I tried to configure it with Arch.